How to Troubleshoot the 6 Most Common Appliance Problems

-Not every appliance problem needs professional repair.
-In many cases, the fixes are simple enough to do yourself in just a few minutes.
-Before you call for help, keep your appliances running smoothly with these tips from our appliance experts.
+Not every appliance issue needs professional repair.
+In certain cases, the fixes are simple enough to do yourself.
+Are you experiencing any of the common appliance problems below?
+Before you contact an expert for help, read these tips from Mr. Appliance® experts.

 1. Smelly Washing Machine

 A bad odor in your washing machine can defeat the purpose of the appliance!
 If you're trying to get your clothes fresh but your machine isn't cooperating, dump two cups of white vinegar and a half-cup of baking soda into the drum.
 Then run a cycle on the hot water setting to remove the smell.

 This appliance issue frequently occurs in front-loading washers.
 To prevent future odors, leave the door open between washes to let it dry out.
 If you see any mold forming, check out this guide to cleaning front-load washer mold.

 A semi-cool fridge is never a welcome sign.
 Not only are your drinks less than refreshing, but your food may also be on the verge of spoiling!
 This is a common appliance problem with a few potential causes.
 In some cases, your fridge may not need repair work; it could just need a cleaning.
 To be more specific, the coils on the back of the fridge may need cleaning.
 Unplug the appliance and pull it away from the wall before giving the coils a thorough vacuuming.
 If you don’t notice immediate cooling improvement, it’s best to reach out to a professional team—like us at Mr. Appliance—for refrigerator repair services.